Frequently Asked Questions

-No; as proven by the extensive sauna medical research done, as well as the centuries of user experience.
-However, if one has any medical conditions they should consult with their physician before using a sauna.
+No. As proven by the extensive sauna medical research as well as centuries of user experience, sauna bathing is not harmful; in fact, its effects are known to improve one’s health and wellbeing!
+However, if you have any medical conditions, consult with your physician before using a sauna.

-Yes, children can and do use saunas.
-Since young children to not have well developed perspiration systems, children should not stay in the sauna as long as adults.
+Yes, most children can and do use Finnish saunas.
+Since young children to not have well-developed perspiration systems, children should not stay in the sauna as long as adults.

-Should I remove all clothing when going to sauna, or can I use swim suit?
+Should I remove all clothing when going to sauna, or can I use swimwear?

-In the private homes, most users sauna bathe with no clothes on—as that is the most comfortable.
-However, in some situations where some modesty is necessary, it is certainly OK to sauna bathe with a swim suit on.
+In saunas, most users bathe with no clothes on, as that is most comfortable.
+However, in some situations where modesty is necessary, it is certainly acceptable to sauna bathe in swimwear.

-Do I need to have drainage in the sauna room?
+Do I need to have drainage in the sauna?

-A drain is nice to have—particularly for cleaning purposes—but it is not essential.
-In new construction the cost to add a drain in the middle of the sauna floor is quite easy to do and quite inexpensive.
-However, in a remodeling situation, or in the situation of adding a modular sauna to an existing area of a home—it is sometimes difficult, if not impossible, to add a drain.
-The shower should always be separate from the sauna room—which means the only water in the sauna is that used on the rocks.
-Whatever water spills on the floor will dry up after the sauna session—as the rocks cool down.
-Wet mopping of the floor can quickly wipe up any water on the floor as well as maintain the sauna floor in clean condition.
+A drain is nice to have—particularly for cleaning purposes—but is not essential.
+In new construction, adding a drain in the middle of the sauna floor is easy to do and quite inexpensive.
+However, in a remodeling situation or when adding a modular sauna to an existing area of a home, it is sometimes difficult-and expensive-to add a drain.
+Check with your sauna manufacturer.

 Can a humid space like a sauna cause damage to my house?